Tushardey2444/Snake-Game/README.md

 3. left arrow key for left direction.
 4. right arrow key for right direction.

-This game is fully functional.
+This game is built using Java Swing and is fully functional.
 PlAY AND ENJOY.